deb999983/mb_api/README.md

 git pull origin master
 ```

-- CD into the webapp directory of the project
+- CD into the mb_api directory of the project
 ```
-cd webapp
+cd mb_api
 ```

 - Build the service using docker-compose